James Nyoro

 James Karanja Nyoro is an agricultural expert and economist trained at the University of Nairobi and London Wayne College.
 He went to Ngenia Boys High in Limuru.
 He became the third governor of Kiambu County after the impeachment of Ferdinand Waititu A.K.A Baba Yao.
 He worked as Managing Director at the Rockefeller Foundation before venturing into politics.
-In 2013, Nyoro ventured into politics and unsuccessfully contested for the Kiambu gubernatorial seat when he lost to former Kiambu governor William Kabogo.
+In 2013, Nyoro ventured into politics and unsuccessfully contested for the Kiambu gubernatorial seat when he lost to former Kiambu senator Kimani Wamatangi.
 In 2016, Nyoro was appointed as an advisor to the government on matters of Agriculture and Policy.
 He was attached to the Deputy President's office.
 In the run-up to the 2017 polls, Nyoro declared interest to unseat the former governor Kabogo.
 He, however, dropped his bid in support of Governor Ferdinand Waititu after an agreement under the United for Kiambu Alliance.